jsdoc/jsdoc/plugins/README.md

     require('jsdoc/util/error').handle( new Error('I do not like green eggs and ham!') );

-By default this will throw the error, halting the execution of `jsdoc`.
-However, if the user used the `--lenient` switch when they ran `jsdoc` it will simply log the error to the console and continue.
+By default, this will throw the error, halting the execution of JSDoc.
+However, if the user enabled JSDoc's `--lenient` switch, JSDoc will simply log the error to the console and continue.

 Packaging JSDoc 3 Plugins
 ----

-The JSDoc 3 Jakefile has an ```install``` task that can be used to install a plugin into the jsdoc 3 installation.
-So running the following will install the plugin:
+The JSDoc 3 Jakefile has an ```install``` task that can be used to install a plugin into the JSDoc directory.
+So running the following will install the
+plugin:

     $>jake install[path/to/YourPluginFolder]

-_note: on some systems (like MacOS X), you may need to quote the target name and parameters_:
+**Note**: On some operating systems, including OS X, you may need to quote the target name and parameters:

     $>jake 'install[path/to/YourPluginFolder]'